SrivathsanNayak/ethical-hacking-notes/CompTIA_220-1001/Hardware/README.md

 * RAID 5 - striping with parity; efficient; high redundancy.

 * RAID 10 (1+0) - stripe of mirrors; speed of striping & redundancy of mirroring; needs at least 4 drives.

+## Motherboards, CPUs, and Add-on Cards

+* Motherboard form factors:

+    1. Physical size
+    2. Basic layout
+    3. Power
+    4. Airflow

+* Major motherboard types - ATX, micro-ATX, ITX, mini-ITX.

+* Computer bus - communication path; can be used for system expansion.

+* Expansion bus - bandwidth used to measure capacity; has its own clock; PCI (parallel) and PCI Express (serial) used.

+* CPU sockets - motherboards matched with CPUs due to specific requirements; usually the largest component on the board.

+* ZIF sockets - used for PGA (Pin Grid Array), which will plug into ZIF.

+* LGA sockets - reverse of PGA.

+* Storage drive interfaces - used for SATA and PATA connectors.

+* BIOS (Basic Input/Output System) - software used to start computer; initializes CPU and memory.

+* UEFI (Unified Extensible Firmware Interface) - standard for BIOS; supports FAT and removable media; includes pre-boot environment.

+* Case fans - cool air pulled through PC; layout of components is key.

+* On-board fans - designed to cool an entire adapter card.

+* Heat sink - dissipate heat through thermal conduction; the grid increases surface area.

+* Passive cooling - fanless; controlled functions and low-power components.

+* Liquid cooling - coolant circulated through a computer.

+* Expansion cards - extend functionality of computer.